 How to refer

-We ask that referrals are made using our secure online form once you have permission from the parent/s or guardian/s of the child.
-We will then contact you if we have any questions or concerns regarding suitability, and depending on the outcome of that conversation we will arrange to meet with the child and parent/guardian either at their home or at your premises.
-With group referrals, this will often be arranged as a group session.
+We will then contact you if we have any questions or concerns regarding suitability, and depending on the outcome of that conversation we will, once Government guidelines permit, arrange to meet with the child and parent/guardian either at their home or at your premises.

 Our eligibility criteria

 A young carer is a child or young person aged under 13 years or under who provides regular and ongoing care and/or emotional support to a family member who is physically or mentally ill, disabled, and/or misuses substances.

 To meet eligibility for access to Honeypot services, children and young people must:

 - meet the above definition of a young carer

 - be actively engaged in caring (practical and/or emotional)

 - be negatively impacted as a result of their care role, in any of the following areas: